Nereumobu/tfg_physics_2022/README.md

-# tfg_physics_2022
+# TFG Physics 2022
-Repository with the code used to generate and analyze MD simulations of solved Alanine Dipeptide
+Repository with the code used to generate and analyze MD simulations of solved Alanine Dipeptide.